jacobmbarnard/srsgem/README.md

 ## Why SRSGem?

   - because traditional SRS documents are bulky and require a specific word processor or other proprietary application
+  - because editing individual, smaller, focussed-content `markdown` and `puml` files is more manageable
   - because as word processor documents travel between different systems, styling gets lost
   - because extracting just the right information from a ticketing or tracking system is painful
   - because stakeholders don't want to login to a tracking or wiki application to have to read about an application